kbarodiya/data-science-blog/README.md

 Never thought most of the developers wake up around 7am to 8am, please find many more the interesting insight which I found out from data analysis on my medium blog: https://medium.com/@ks.barodiyakaushik/insights-from-stack-overflows-2018-survey-1b4c37b63ff8

-**Libraries **

-For this project we will mainly 4 libraries:

-- NumPy: For rich set of python functions provided for multi dimensional array.
-- Pandas: For data manipulation and analysis.

-- matplotlib.pyplot: For data visualization
-- seaborn: For data visualization

-- Counter: Helper function for collection.
+**Libraries**

+- numpy==1.14.3
+- pandas==0.23.0
+- matplotlib==2.2.2
+- seaborn==0.8.1

 **Acknowledgements**

-First of all, I will like to thank Stackoverflow for conducting such a awesome survey every year without that this project was impossible.
+First of all, I would like to thank Stackoverflow for conducting such an awesome survey every year without that this project was impossible.
 Secondly, Kaggle for creating such an awesome community of data scientists, providing all the datasets publicly available.
-Thanks to Stackoverflow too for publishing all the datasets publicely.
+Thanks to StackOverflow too for publishing all the datasets publicly.

 **Summary**

-It been quite a learning for completing this project.
+It has been quite a learning experience in completing this project.
-This are some of key findings:
+These are some of the key findings:
 - Most preferred IDE **Visual Studio Code**.
-- Most popular langugae **JavaScript**.
+- Most popular language **JavaScript**.
-- Most of the developer wake up between **7am - 8am**.
+- Most of the developer wake up between **7 am - 8 am**.
-- It's **very rare** where developer skip meals to be more productive.
+- It's **very rare** where developer skips meals to be more productive.
 - Most of the developer **avoid** exercise.